 Achilles Tendon Tear Surgery Recovery Timeline

 Despite these concerns, many patients still opt for surgery as it may be the only treatment option left for their particular issue.
-Though there are many factors that are out of the hands of the patient, there are certain things a patient can do in order to ensure the highest degree of success for their surgery.
-Below, we’ve outlined some critical points in the surgical process and what to expect once surgical intervention has taken place.
+Though many factors are out of the hands of the patient, there are certain things they can do to ensure the highest degree of success for their surgery.

-Be sure to talk to your doctor about any concerns you have, and any questions raised while studying the following notes.
+Below, are some critical points in the surgical process and details of what to expect.
+Be sure to talk to your doctor about any concerns you have, and any questions about the surgery.

 - Preparing for Achilles Tendon Tear Surgery: Successful surgeries begin with adequate preparation.
-These preliminary steps help ensure patient safety and may be critical in determining the outcome of the hip replacement.
+These preliminary steps help ensure patient safety and may be critical in determining the outcome of the procedure.

 - Schedule bloodwork to reduce outside risks such as aversion to anesthetics or uncover any unknown blood or autoimmune disorders.

 - Arrange for a ride to and from the hospital.
-Patients undergoing Achilles tendon tear surgery will be prescribed medications which may prevent them from driving, it is best to have options when going to and from the hospital.
+Patients undergoing Achilles tendon tear surgery will be prescribed medications that may prevent them from driving.
+It is best to have options when going to and from the hospital.